 Deborah Lapidus is a global leader in efforts to break the link between agriculture and deforestation and has extensive experience in other areas of climate policy, notably aviation and trade.
-She brings extensive global campaign experience to her position as Campaign Director at Waxman Strategies.
+She brings extensive global campaign experience to her position as Vice President at Waxman Strategies.
 Her campaigns for the environment and public health have engaged tens of thousands of people from a wide range of constituencies.

 Prior to her work with Waxman, Deborah was the Outreach Director at Climate Advisers where she led the Forest Heroes campaign, a successful international initiative that persuaded some of the world’s largest consumer and agricultural companies to eliminate deforestation from their supply chains, including Kellogg’s, Dunkin’ Donuts, Krispy Kreme and suppliers representing over 90% of global palm oil trade.
 Deborah founded the Flying Clean campaign to compel governments, airlines and frequent flyers to take real action to reduce aviation pollution.
 She also mobilized a coalition of over thirty A-list musicians and the forest products industry to stop a congressional attack on the Lacey Act, a law that prohibits the import of illegally logged wood.